agkalkin/davi_ii/README.md

 •	I don't understand what some of the titles mean.
 •	Add some instructions above the filters, for example Filter by year.
 •	The colour of the background is horrible.
 •	Add some slides before each page to show what the next page is about.
 Maybe add some explanation as well.
+(Done)

 Resources